solo-io/gloo-docs/gloo/docs/observability/usage_statistics.md

 Usage statistics collection can be disabled in Gloo by setting the `USAGE_REPORTING_DISABLE` environment variable on the `gloo` pod.
 This can be done at install time by setting the helm value `gloo.deployment.disableUsageStatistics` to `true`.

+For `glooctl`, providing the `--disable-usage-statistics` flag serves the same purposes, and disables the collection of these statistics.